Amelia Rules!: Cast

 Typical average parents who are going through a divorce.
-Amelia’s mom is a bit too overwhelmed to completely connect with her daughter at times but her love for Amelia is evident.
+Amelia’s mom, Mary is a bit too overwhelmed to completely connect with her daughter at times but her love for Amelia is evident.
 She uses care and caution when approaching potentially unsettling moments, like telling Amelia that they are moving (again) and breaking the news that she is going out on a date.

 Amelia’s dad also loves his daughter unconditionally, but struggles to be an active part of her life, given his infrequent visits and the miles that separate them.
 A bit depressed from the collapse of his marriage and the dwindling popularity of the company he promotes (he’s marketing director for Softee Chicken, a once-popular kids’ franchise), he still maintains a semi-cordial relationship with his ex (that is when he doesn't think Amelia is around).